Rule-Based Drift Scoring

 from typing import Dict, List

-# Compliance weight matrix (immutable, version-controlled)
+# Compliance weight matrix (immutable, version-controlled).

 WEIGHT_MATRIX = {